mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 --- abstract

-Despite the Internet being designed and operated as a decentralized network-of-networks, forces often (and increasingly) encourage consolidation of power over its functions into few hands.
+Despite the Internet being designed and operated as a decentralized network-of-networks, forces often (and increasingly) encourage concentration of power over its functions into few hands.

 This document discusses the relationship between Internet protocol design and centralization, and explores what role Internet standards efforts can -- and should -- play in preventing, mitigating, and controlling it.